dkekel/phunter/README.md

 This requires the tab to be active during the whole matching process.
 It is possible to open a separate browser window and keep it in the background running PHunter.

-**There is a known issue with Chrome browser where prediction is always calculated as 0.
+**There is a known issue with Chrome browser where prediction calculations always result in 0.
 Please use FireFox instead.**

 ## Building TensorFlow for all CPU instructions
 1. Build Docker image `docker build -t tf-build -f Dockerfile-build-tensor .`